ess-community/aiml-blogs/content/posts/Earth-Foundational-Models-part1/index.md

 <div style="margin-top: 24px;"> </div>

-Like other foundation models, EFMs are pre-trained on enormous datasets and then fine-tuned for specific scientific challenges.
+Like other foundation models, EFMs are pre-trained on enormous datasets and then fine-tuned for specific applications.
 This reduces the time, cost, and expertise required to build advanced models from scratch, helping accelerate research, integrate knowledge across domains, and provide a flexible foundation for tackling complex Earth science problems.

 ### Why Foundation Models for Earth System?